 Protect yourself, wherever you can…

-In the past, various social media platforms have been hacked which involved leaking of data and confidential information of particular companies.
+In the past, hackers had hacked various social media platforms which involved leaking of data and confidential information of particular companies.
 Hacking into social media platforms does not require much technical knowledge, it is more of a psychological game.
-Social engineering uses persuasive psychological techniques to exploit the weakest link in information security system with a security question, recovery method, etc. In order to firmly defend ourselves, we need to have information about the opponent’s arms and ammunition-
+Social engineering uses persuasive psychological techniques to exploit the weakest link in an information security system with a security question, recovery method, etc. In order to firmly defend ourselves, we need to have information about the opponent’s arms and ammunition, i.e. Hacker’s Methodology.
+Know the steps to increase your Cyber Security game.

-- Footprinting: This is a method which conducts a target analysis, identification and discovery typically through the use of open source tools, this include, dumpster diving, social engineering and the use of utility such as website hacking, treasurers, pings, network lookups etc.
+- Footprinting: This is a method that conducts a target analysis, identification and discovery typically through the use of open-source tools.
+This include dumpster diving, social engineering and the use of utility such as website hacking, treasurers, pings, network lookups etc.

 - Scanning: This step extracts information from footprinting and explores more data from it.
 This step includes pore scanning, operating system identification and determining whether or not a machine is accessible.